learninglab-dev/the-resources/data/resources/people/mike-o/ATaleOfTwoTimelines.md

 #### Post-production (RED)
   * **Media Management** (11:30 - 11:45)
-    * All of my media (audio & video) was shot on my iPhone, so I found all of my clips in their associated apps, and Airdropped them to a singular location on my computer.
+    * All of my media (audio & video) was captured on my iPhone, so I found all of my clips in their associated applications, and Airdropped them to a singular location on my computer.
   * **Editing** (11:45 - 12:45)
     * Because of all the writing and planning that I did beforehand, I had a very strong idea about the structure for my video.
 The basic steps were to:
       * Find the best take(s) from my voiceover and add them into the timeline of a new project, including editing in some additional dramatic pauses.
-      * Identify my best key shots, and add the corresponding visuals into the timeline on top of the voiceover.
+      * Identify my best key visuals that support the story, and add the corresponding clips into the timeline on top of the voiceover.
 The listing of five types of shots (above) is chronological in terms of the order that they appear in the timeline.
       * Make appropriate tweaks to clip durations of key shots
-      * Color correct to make all clips black and white, and add a vignette around all clips, to help support an ethereal mood to the video
+      * Color correct to make all clips black and white, and add a vignette around all clips, to help create an ethereal mood to the video
       * Add ominous music as a sound bed
       * Make final tweaks as needed
   * **Exporting and Publishing** (12:45 - 1:00)